grettke/help/help.md

 The [babel](https://www.ctan.org/pkg/babel?lang%3Den) packages is mentioned in the Org documentation.
 The package documentation explains that it should be used with LaTeX, but not XeTeX.
 Some time ago I decided to stick with LaTeX.
+This decision needs documentation.
+This system leans towards LuaTeX because of its Unicode support and sticks with PDFLaTeX because of its broad acceptance.
+Those two goals are at odds with each other.

 Load the KOMA exporter.